Collins: No federal job will divert him from US Senate race

-Collins is running for the US Senate – and told 11Alive News there’s no scenario that could get him to withdraw from the race.
+Collins is running for the US Senate – and told 11Alive's Doug Richard's there’s no scenario that could get him to withdraw from the race.

+RELATED: Doug Collins says he has no interest in national intelligence role despite Trump's push

 A few days ago, President Trump hinted he could find a way to keep Collins and Senator Kelly Loeffler, both Republican Trump backers, from facing each other in this year’s election.